koknat/dif/README.md

     Options to compare a large set of files:
+       <dirA> <dirB>         If dif is run against two directories,
+                             will open GUI for each pair of mismatching files For example:
+                                 dif dirA dirB

+                             Any of the preprocessing options may be used

+      -report                For use with two directories  or  -dir2 <dir>  or  -gold Instead of opening GUIs for each file pair, generate report of mismatching or missing files For example:
+                                 dif dirA dirB -report
+                             Any of the preprocessing options may be used

+      -includeFiles <regex>
+      -excludeFiles <regex>  Both options are for use with two directories  or  -dir2 <dir>  or  -gold For example:
+                                 dif -includeFiles '*log' dirA dirB
+                             Will open GUI for each pair of mismatching files

+                             When used with -dir2 or -gold, finds files in the current directory matching the Perl regex For example:
+                                 dif -includeFiles '*log' -dir2 ../old

+                             Any of the preprocessing options may be used

        -dir2 <dir>           For each input file specified, run 'dif' on the file in the current directory against the file in the specified directory